 “Atmospheric in every sense of the word, Dr. Something’s minimalist chamber folk pop takes on strange artistic sensibilities with aural novelty mixed with a slight cat-crazy Tumblr aesthetic.” – The Deli Portland

 “The inventiveness of the composition and arrangements delights on every track.” – Matt Dinaro of Rock and Roll Portland

-Dr. Something is the project of songwriter and multi-instrumentalist Alison Dennis, who has been recording and performing music in Portland for over a decade.
-She utilizes piano, synth, woodwinds and guitar to create engagingly melodic chamber pop that blurs the line between comedy and earnestness.
+The project of longtime Portland songwriter and multi-instrumentalist Alison Dennis, Dr. Something uses imaginative instrumental and vocal textures alongside humorous, emotionally trenchant lyrics to create engaging chamber pop that blurs the line between art and novelty.
 Filling out the band’s sound are dynamic drummer Michael Wilding, intrepid bass guitarist Jacob Anderson and, on special occasions, the back-up singing, go-go dancing sensations Amy Baxter, Erika Garlock and Christie Welsh.
-Alison, Michael and Jacob also play in the psych rock band All I Feel Is Yes.
-RIYL: Nellie McKay, John Grant, Belle & Sebastian, Ben Folds
+RIYL: Lambchop, John Grant, Belle & Sebastian, Anohni

 Dr. Something’s latest EP, Light-years to the Next Star, released on March 5th, 2021, is a collection of five songs recorded in a bedroom during lock-down, four of which were also written during lock-down.
 Thus it features inevitable themes of distance, isolation and being an icy planetesimal in the deep, dark void of outer space.
 It also features Dr. Something’s signature chamber pop orchestrations with adventurous melodies, counterpoint and harmonic structure.